trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 Okay, now we have some things to unpack and learn about.
 Let's figure out what this code is doing first.

-We have a recursive type `DecoratedProcedureUtilsRecord` that walks through all the procedures in the router and "decorates" (adds methods to) them with the React Query utilities like [`invalidateQueries`](https://tanstack.com/query/v4/docs/guides/query-invalidation).
+We have a recursive type `DecoratedProcedureUtilsRecord` that walks through all the procedures in the router and "decorates" (adds methods to) them with React Query utilities like [`invalidateQueries`](https://tanstack.com/query/v4/docs/guides/query-invalidation).

 In tRPC v10 we still support old `v9` routers, but `v10` clients cannot call procedures from `v9` routers.
 So for each procedure we check if it's a `v9` procedure (`extends LegacyV9ProcedureTag`) and strip it out if so.
 It's all a lot of work for TypeScript to do...**if it's not lazily evaluated**.

 ### Lazy evaluation

 The problem here is that TypeScript is evaluating all of this code in the type system, even though it's not used immediately.
 Our code is only using `utils.r49.greeting.invalidate` so TypeScript should only need to unwrap the `r49` property (a router), then the `greeting` property (a procedure), and finally the `invalidate` function for that procedure.
 No other types are needed in that code and immediately finding the type for every React Query utility method for all your tRPC procedures would unnecessarily slow TypeScript down.
-TypeScript defers type evaluation of properties on **objects** until they are directly used so theoretically our type above should get lazy evaluation...right?
+TypeScript defers type evaluation of properties on **objects** until they are directly used, so theoretically our type above should get lazy evaluation...right?

 Well, it's not _exactly_ an object.
 There's actually a type wrapping the entire thing: `OmitNeverKeys`.
 This type is a utility that removes keys that have the value `never` from an object.
 This is the part where we strip off the v9 procedures so those properties don't show up in Intellisense.